-There are many reasons why women need a catheter after childbirth, for example if you have an epidural anaesthesia or a caesarean section.
+There are many reasons why women need a catheter after childbirth, for example in the case of epidural anaesthesia or a caesarean section.
 Your midwife or obstetrician will explain to you why you need to have a catheter, how long you may need it for, and what type is best for you.